- Attend Events

 Since 2013, the program has offered age-appropriate, interactive activities that highlight all four fields.
 Its primary goal is to reach out to schools with high concentrations of students of color and students who will be among the first in their families to attend college.
-Presenters highlight the incredible contributions that anthropologists make to social justice and how anthropology can be an avenue for social change and a potential career path.
+Presenters highlight the incredible contributions that anthropologists make to social justice and how anthropology can be an avenue to social change and a potential career path.

 Our goals are:

-Anthropologists Go Back to School was spearheaded by Dr. Johnnetta B. Cole, former president of Spelman College and Bennett College, and director emerita of the Smithsonian National Museum of African Art.
+Anthropologists Go Back to School was spearheaded by Dr. Johnnetta B. Cole, former president of Spelman College and Bennet College, and director emerita of the Smithsonian National Museum of African Art.
 “An education that teaches you to understand something about the world has done only half of the assignment,” Dr. Cole said.
-“The other half is to teach you to do something about making the world a better place."
+“The other half is to teach you to do something about making the world a better place.”

 How to participate:

 This year, Anthropologists Go Back to School runs alongside the fall event series, Raising Our Voices.
 The AAA is offering two ways for anthropologists to connect with schools: through a pre-recorded presentation on a topic relevant to students’ interests and a live Q&A with an anthropologist.

 To sign up your classroom or school, please complete the following form: http://americananthro.2020-Virtual-AGBTS-Sign-Up.sgizmo.com/s3/